What to include in you CV

 References Name two people (not relatives), along with their email address and phone number, who may be contacted by the employer for a reference.

-Working from offices in Hanley and Cannock, Cream Health Care is a name that is synonymous with Health & Social Care recruitment throughout Staffordshire.
-Established in 2009 we have become the first choice Health & Social Care Agency for job seekers and employers throughout the region.
+Working from offices in Hanley, Stoke-On-Trent, Cream Health Care is a name that is synonymous with Health & Social Care recruitment throughout Staffordshire, Shropshire and the West Midlands.
+We are the first choice Health & Social Care Agency for job seekers and employers throughout the region.
 You can read what our staff and clients think of Cream Health Care by reading their testimonials here.

 To contact the Cream Team about recruitment send an e-mail to: firstname.lastname@example.org or call: 01782 261552.